caewok/fvtt-lib-ruler/README.md

     or

 4. Require your users to install this library.
 One simple example that achieves this is provided below.
-Reference the more complex example in the provided [shim](#134-compatibility-shim) if you prefer a dialog (including an option to dismiss it permanently) instead of a simple notification.
+Reference the more complex example in the libWrapper [shim](https://github.com/ruipin/fvtt-lib-wrapper#135-compatibility-shim) if you prefer a dialog (including an option to dismiss it permanently) instead of a simple notification.

     ```javascript
     Hooks.once('ready', () => {